WangYiJie03/Provision-it/README.md

 ## My Role & Contribution

-In this project, I primarily worked on backend development, including:
+I worked as a backend-focused developer in this client-based Agile project, with responsibilities spanning database design, API development, and frontend-backend integration.

+### Backend & Database Design
+- Contributed to early system design decisions around fractional asset modelling, proposing a fixed-unit fraction approach (instead of percentage-based ownership) to simplify valuation, aggregation, and transaction consistency.
+- Designed and implemented the AssetValueHistory table to support historical valuation tracking and manual price adjustments by administrators, including audit fields such as timestamp, source, adjusted_by, and adjustment_reason.

+### API Development & Business Logic
-- Designing and implementing RESTful APIs using Flask and SQLAlchemy
+- Implemented RESTful APIs using Flask and SQLAlchemy to support asset valuation history queries and administrator price updates.
-- Implementing authentication and role-based authorization
-- Designing and iterating PostgreSQL database schemas
+- Built read-only portfolio APIs for user holdings and transaction history:
+  - `GET /users/<user_id>/fractions/owning` to aggregate user holdings by asset, including latest value and estimated portfolio value.
+  - `GET /users/<user_id>/transactions` with asset filtering and pagination, returning transactions in reverse chronological order.
+- Implemented backend service logic for valuation calculations, transaction aggregation, and structured JSON responses for frontend consumption.

+### Frontend Integration & Testing
+- Integrated backend APIs with frontend HTML/JavaScript pages to display asset valuation history, user holdings, and transaction records.
-- Writing unit and integration tests using pytest
+- Wrote and executed integration tests using pytest to validate API correctness and data consistency.
+- Assisted with local environment setup, database initialization, and data import workflows (init_db_postgres.py, environment configuration, and troubleshooting).

+### Collaboration & Engineering Practices
-- Participating in Agile workflows including sprint planning, stand-ups, pull requests, and code reviews
+- Actively participated in Agile workflows including sprint planning, stand-ups, pull requests, and code reviews.
+- Submitted pull requests with detailed descriptions and responded quickly to feedback, fixing issues during integration testing on the same day.
+- Contributed to project documentation by adding setup notes, common errors, and troubleshooting guidance to improve developer onboarding.

 ## Tech Stack